- Is the COVID-19 vaccine required?

 - What is a vaccination record card?

 You should receive a paper vaccination record card when you get your first dose of COVID-19 vaccine.
-This card will tell you which type of vaccine you got (Comirnaty/Pfizer-BioNTech, SpikeVax/Moderna, or Johnson & Johnson) and the date you received it.
+This card will tell you which type of vaccine you got (Comirnaty/Pfizer-BioNTech, Spikevax/Moderna, or Johnson & Johnson) and the date you received it.
+Keep this card with you so your vaccine provider can complete it with additional dose information.

 COVID-19 vaccination is required by many businesses, events and employers.
 Go to the COVID-19 Vaccination Verification page to learn more about the types of proof accepted in Washington.